Francis Magalona: Illness and death

-After his first treatment and discharge, he made his return on Eat Bulaga together with Ely Buendia, who had also been recently discharged.
+After his first treatment and discharge, he made his return on Eat Bulaga! together with Ely Buendia, who had also been recently discharged.
 His daughter Maxene stated that "He always did what he wanted to do.
 He never let anyone or anything stop him from doing what he loved to do.
 He still went to the Camera Club, he still took pictures, every time he was discharged from the hospital, he recorded songs with Ely Buendia.
 He taught us that life is short but it can be well lived.
 Don't waste your time in the world."

 His wife, Pia, later described her husband's battle with the disease, saying "Francis was a very passionate person.
 When he was angry, he was very expressive.
 He would get angry with his cancer.
 That was his way of coping with it.
 But he didn't give up.
 I remembered that he told me, 'I'm going down fighting.'"

 On March 6, 2009, at 12 noon, Magalona succumbed to multiple organ failure secondary to septic shock, secondary to pneumonia in the immunocompromised (immediate cause); acute respiratory failure secondary to acute respiratory distress syndrome (antecedent cause); underlying cause: Chronic myelogenous leukemia blast crisis.
-He had undergone several chemotherapy sessions since he was diagnosed the previous year and had been expected to undergo a bone marrow transplantation (BMT) and peripheral blood stem cell transplantation (PBSCT).
+He had undergone several chemotherapy sessions since he was diagnosed the previous year and had been expected to undergo a bone marrow transplantation and peripheral blood stem cell transplantation.